My Perspective on Asset Transfers

 Asset Transfer FAQ

-A: While car parks are income-generating, some councils are reluctant to transfer them.
+While car parks are income-generating, some councils are reluctant to transfer them.
 But it's worth including them in your negotiations, especially if you're being asked to take on cost-intensive assets like public toilets.

-A: Consider your current staffing, expertise, and budget.
+Consider your current staffing, expertise, and budget.
 For larger assets, you might need to hire specialists or form partnerships with neighbouring parishes.
 Don't underestimate the time commitment required for effective asset management.

-A: This is a complex question.
+This is a complex question.
 While you may have the right to refuse, consider the potential consequences for your community if essential services are lost.
 Use refusal as a last resort after attempting to negotiate appropriate support and resources.

 A Note from John Fagan, Founder of Civic.ly

-If your council is feeling overwhelmed by the increasing number of assets you're responsible for due to devolution—whether it's public toilets, play areas, or other community facilities—I invite you to explore Civic.ly.
+If your council is feeling overwhelmed by the increasing number of assets you're responsible for due to devolution — whether it's public toilets, play areas, or other community facilities — I invite you to explore Civic.ly.
 Our platform helps parish and town councils efficiently manage all their assets in one place.

 With Civic.ly, you can: